 Artwork for a bathroom should be neutral and calming – look for some abstract art or photography that is in line with your color palette.

 Besides the traditional artwork or photography in a bathroom, consider putting up some shelving on a blank wall.
-You can add decor to the shelving to create interest without the worry that artwork or photography will get damaged by the moist air.
+You can add decor to bathroom shelves to create interest without the worry that artwork or photography will get damaged by the moist air.

 Towels and bath sheets are not just for drying yourself off – use hanging towels to create texture in a bathroom in various sizes, textures and colors to complement the room’s color palette.